Charlie Chan and the Curse of the Dragon Queen

 Charlie Chan and the Curse of the Dragon Queen is a 1981 comedy–mystery film directed by Clive Donner that stars Peter Ustinov, Angie Dickinson and Lee Grant.
-It is the last film to feature the titular character.
+It is the last film to date to feature the titular character.

 Plot

 Retired detective Charlie Chan is asked for his help by the San Francisco police to solve a new series of murders.
 This time his usual sidekick, "Number One Son" Lee Chan, has been replaced by Lee's own son, Lee Chan, Jr.

 The prime suspect in the killings is a shadowy lady known as the Dragon Queen, but soon Chan's suspicions fall elsewhere.
 Among those at risk are Lee's maternal grandmother, Mrs. Lupowitz.
 Even though Lee Jr. is (as usual) rarely accurate in reading clues, he has the love and full support of his beautiful fiancée Cordelia Farenington.